Discover the good and bad about these sweet treats. Can dogs eat gummy bears? Keep reading and find out how dangerous they are.

 Can Dogs Die From Gummy Bears

 The good news is that one or two gummy bears might not kill them.
 Even so, you should still watch your dog closely and call your veterinarian if you think your dog ate gummy bears with xylitol in it.
+Always keep your dog away from sugar-free gummy bears.

 Can Dogs Eat Gummy Bears Without Xylitol